CRR Binomial Tree Option Pricing

 How the Loops Differ from European

-Loop 1 — Identical to European: Terminal payoffs are the same — at maturity there is no difference between European and American.
+Loop 1 is identical to European: Terminal payoffs are the same, since at maturity there is no difference between European and American.

-Loop 2 — Backward induction with early-exercise check: The outer loop walks backwards from $i = n-1$ to $0$, and the inner loop visits each node $j = 0, \dots, i$.
+Loop 2 adds the early-exercise check: The outer loop walks backwards from $i = n-1$ to $0$, and the inner loop visits each node $j = 0, \dots, i$.
 The key difference is the max over two quantities:

-Continuation value $C_{i,j}$ — same discounted expectation as European; the value of holding the option.
+Continuation value $C_{i,j}$ is the same discounted expectation as European, representing the value of holding the option.

-Intrinsic value $E_{i,j}$ — what you would get by exercising right now at node $(i, j)$.
+Intrinsic value $E_{i,j}$ is what you would get by exercising right now at node $(i, j)$.

 If intrinsic > continuation, the holder exercises early at that node.
 This is what makes American options at least as valuable as their European counterparts.